Semantic-Org/Learn-Semantic/server/documents/guide/expert.html.eco.md

   </div>

   <p>Semantic definitions are written using <b>LESS</b>.</p>
   <p>Don't use <code>LESS</code> in your dev environment?
-Don't worry, the only CSS preprocessor features used in Semantic under the hood are <b>css variables</b>, functions to modify colors, and <b>import</b> to maintain inheritance.</p>
+Don't worry, the only CSS preprocessor features used in Semantic under the hood are <b>css variables</b>, functions to modify colors, and <b>@import</b> to implement  inheritance.</p>

   <h2 class="ui header">Extending Semantic</h2>

-  <p>Semantic UI is at its heart a component library.
-Individual components take the form of <b>defininitions</b> which describe common ways that element can be used in interface design.</p>

-  <p>Writing definitions while designing new interface elements is similar to <a href="http://en.wikipedia.org/wiki/Test-driven_development">test driven developement</a> when writing code.
+  <p>Writing definitions while designing new interface elements is similar to <a href="http://en.wikipedia.org/wiki/Test-driven_development">test driven development</a> when writing code.
 Definitions are a rubric for all possible ways an element can appear visually.</p>

   <p>Creating UI definitions lets you create components that are <b>self documenting</b> so that other team-members working on your project can develop with them immediately without examining the codebases</p>